top of page

 ADHD traits can vary and also depend on the specific subtype diagnosed.
 Common traits of ADHD include:

 Many adults with ADHD may not even realize they have it until it begins to interfere with their daily lives.
-Common traits include missed deadlines, forgotten meetings, impatience while waiting in line, and mood swings.
+Common traits include missed deadlines, forgotten meetings, boredom impatience while waiting in line, and mood swings.

 Causes of ADHD